dandanua/dandanua.github.io/_posts/2020-12-20-counterfactual-communication-and-intimidation.md

 In a civilized world people are encouraged to value and abide  honesty, politeness, trustworthiness, and other positive traits.

 But in a less civilized or degrading society, building a negative reputation can have its own advantages.
 A person with a negative reputation doesn't even have to state direct threats or use double meanings.
 It's less likely that you will argue with an impulsive and shouty person.
 In the worst case, people build a reputation of being "half-crazy", implying that they do not fully control themselves.
 In this way, their threats circumvent the legal punishment system, which is supposed to prevent conscious people from doing bad things.
-Because, you know, what's the point of punishment if they've already did harm to you?
+Because, you know, what's the point of punishment if they've already harmed you?

 Realizing its advantages, some people build a fake negative reputation.
 They pretend they did break the laws, did some bad actions, or have bonds with evil spirits.
 But don't get fooled — it's still real intimidation and should be accountable.